 Who we are and what we do

 Established under the Health and Social Care Act 2012 on 1 April 2013, our ambition is for all local residents to receive better care, more locally, within budget, through transformation.
-We are a clinically led membership organisation made up of 37 general practices that serve a registered population of 301,745 (January 2015).
-Covering an extensive rural area of approximately 1,000 square miles, the practices are grouped into five locality commissioning groups.
+We are a clinically led membership organisation made up of 30 general practices that serve a registered population of 339,614 (January 2018).
+Covering an extensive rural area of approximately 1,000 square miles, the practices are grouped into seven primary care networks.
 These are:

 We are committed to improving the care provided to patients, reducing health inequalities and raising the quality and standard of health services whilst achieving a financial balance.